Macrow/rails_kindeditor/README.md

   <%= f.kindeditor :content, :window_onload => true %>
 ```

-Warning: Kindeditor will load after all the objects loaded.
+Warning: Kindeditor will be load when the others have been loaded.

 ## SimpleForm and Formtastic integration